spring-attic/spring-native/spring-graalvm-native-samples/commandlinerunner-bti/README.md

 #commandlinerunner-bti

+WIP

+This builds it with the new bti:

+mvn -Dspring.nativex.collector.active=true -Pnative clean package 2>&1 | tee native.txt

 This is a variant of the commandlinerunner sample but using build time infrastructure processing (a maven plugin) to generate proxies such that there is no need to set `proxyBeanMethods=false` on the components.